bayvictor/LogConfChat/README.md

 ## Step 2. cd  LogConfChat; source ./run_me_once.sh ## WARNING: if you missed this step, everything goes wrong!

-## step 3. run "./live_test.sh", inside which running servers, clients.
+## step 3. run "source ./live_test.sh", inside which, setup GOPATH, running servers, clients.
 ## step 3.2. servers.
       ## you can run multiple chatserver but on different port number.
-./cmd_chat_server 2345
-./cmd_chat_server 2346
+./cmd_chat_server 2345 ## REPLACE 2345 with the actual port#, matching up-running server port you mean to ./cmd_chat_server 2346
 ...
 ./cmd_chat_server  ##which default to "5000"